evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidJumpError.md

 title: "InvalidJumpError"
 ---

-Represents an error that occurs when an invalid JUMP operation is executed within the EVM.
+Represents an invalid bytecode/contract error that occurs when an invalid JUMP operation is executed within the EVM.
 This error is typically encountered when the jump destination in the bytecode is invalid or does not exist.

 Invalid JUMP errors can occur due to: